Wisconsin museum with large angel collection is closing

-Joyce Berg, who helped start The Angel Museum 20 years ago with her personal collection, says it is shutting down due to lack of funds, membership, corporate sponsors and volunteers.
+Joyce Berg, who launched The Angel Museum 20 years ago with her personal collection, says it's shutting down due to a lack of funds, membership, corporate sponsors and volunteers.

-Berg and her late husband, Lowell, started collecting in 1976 and now hold the record for 13,165 angels.
-The museum also has 600 African-American angels donated by Oprah Winfrey.
+Berg and her late husband, Lowell, started collecting in 1976 and she holds the record for the most angels, at 13,165.
+The museum contains 600 African-American angels donated by Oprah Winfrey.

-Berg estimates that at least 180,000 people have made it through the museum in Beloit, which was a former church.
+Berg estimates at least 180,000 people have visited the museum in Beloit, which is housed in a former church.

 The last day is Saturday.
 The 87-year-old Berg says the closing is "bittersweet."